khoitd1997/kd-wiki/src/side_topics/pcb_mechanical_design.md

 ## Mechanical

 - Surveys of various free Mechanical CAD:
-  - _Fusion360_: Fully online and free for hobbyist, `the one to use`.
+  - _Fusion360_: The online version is super bare-bone, recommend setting up a VM with GPU passthrough, free for hobbyist use, `the one to use`.
   - FreeCAD: FOSS but seems fairly immature and has weird workflow.
   - OnShape: Very similar to Solidworks and also fully online, not sure how stable it is though.